yolennnzhuo/Snow-Water-Equivalent-SWE-Estimation-Tool/README.md

 ```bash
 cd /example_path/to/swe_tool_directory
 ```
-Please replace '/path/to/swe_tool_directory' to the actual path to 'swe_tool'.
+Please replace '/path/to/swe_tool_directory' with the actual path to 'swe_tool'.

 ### sweDataset.py